-Our federal budget is comparable to the Constitution and Bill of Rights.
-How so?
 The federal budget is a document that shapes and in some cases dictates how we function as a society and therefore should reflect our common values and priorities.
-It determines how we take care of the most vulnerable members of our society.

-Why are we focusing on the relationship between domestic spending and the Pentagon budget?
 A national debate is underway in the media and in the halls of Congress about the role of government in the economy and in our lives.

-This training will help you get the facts, and explore how to link local struggles to changing national spending priorities.
-You will leave with resources that will help you go deeper into the materials we cover today and take effective action.
+This training will help you get the facts, and explore questions of racial equity and how to link local struggles to changing national spending priorities.
+You will leave with resources that will help you go deeper into the materials we cover today and take effective action within an increasingly diverse community.

-The ultimate goal of this training is to help build a strong grassroots movement with enough political power to help determine national spending priorities, create jobs and protect community services.
+The ultimate goal of this training is to help build a strong grassroots movement with enough political power to help shape national spending priorities that are in the best interest of the greatest diversity of Americans.
 One of the main assumptions in the current debate is that ever increasing Pentagon spending is good for national security and the economy.
 We want to shift the discussion to a dialog on how our long-term security might be better served by investing in jobs, human services and education.
+We want to help manifest an economy and federal budget that works for all Americans.

 Over 50 years ago, President Dwight Eisenhower warned us about what might happen to our federal budget, our values and future.
 He coined the term "Military Industrial Complex" in his last speech to the nation and warned that the Military Industrial Complex would slowly but surely take control of the economy, national budget and values in our society.
-Ike was right!

-We believe the only way to make a fundamental change in national spending priorities, or as we like to say, "Move the money from wars and new weapons to fund our communities" is to mobilize everyday people into the debate.
+The only way to make a fundamental change in national spending priorities, or as we like to say, "Move the money from wars and new weapons to fund our communities" is to mobilize more and more citizens into the debate.
+There are a great many ways open to us today, including accessing the resources available through the Pentagon's Office of Economic Assistance, passing City Council resolutions and/or State bills, and more!